Neamar/KISS/qa-suite.md

 * [ ] When using minimalistic mode and pressing the search bar, history is not displayed
 * [ ] When using minimalistic mode and pressing anywhere else, history is not displayed
 * [ ] When using minimalistic mode with history-touch and pressing anywhere else (outside of a widget), history is displayed
+* [ ] When using minimalistic mode with history-touch, display history then press back, history is hidden
+* [ ] When using minimalistic mode with history-touch, display history then press home, history is hidden
 * [ ] When scrolling down on the history, the keyboard disappears
 * [ ] Disable show keyboard on start
 * [ ] When using immersive mode for the notification bar, notification bar disappears when pressing home